 Puberty, Pregnancy, And Menopause

-Hormones play a large role in women’s dental health, particularly when they are going through significant changes, such as during puberty, pregnancy, and menopause.
-Gingivitis and inflamed gums are common during puberty and pregnancy, which is why it’s especially important to maintain good oral hygiene with daily brushing and flossing under these conditions.
+Hormones play a large role in women’s dental health.
+Changes such as puberty, pregnancy, or menopause play an especially large role.
+Gingivitis and inflamed gums are common during puberty and pregnancy.
+This is why it’s especially important to maintain good oral hygiene with daily brushing and flossing under these conditions.

 Dry mouth is a common problem for women going through menopause, and bone loss is another.
 When bone loss occurs in the jaw, it can compromise the gums and the roots of the teeth.
-It’s very important for menopausal women to discuss these potential effects with their dentists, ideally before any negative symptoms appear!
+It’s very important for menopausal women to discuss these potential effects with their dentists.
+They should do this before any negative symptoms appear!

 Eating Disorders And Women’s Oral Health